babelouest/ulfius/API.md

 int u_map_count(const struct _u_map * source);
 ```

-## Output request functions
+## Outgoing request functions

 Ulfius allows output functions to send HTTP or SMTP requests.
 These functions use `libcurl`.
-You can disable these functions by appending the argument `CURLFLAG=-DU_DISABLE_CURL` when you build the library:
+You can disable these functions by appending the argument `CURLFLAG=-DU_DISABLE_CURL` when you build the library with Makefile or by disabling the flag in CMake build:

 ```
-$ make CURLFLAG=-DU_DISABLE_CURL
+$ make CURLFLAG=-DU_DISABLE_CURL # Makefile
+$ cmake -DWITH_CURL=off # CMake
 ```

 ### Send HTTP request API